 Training Principle Number One: “What all people have been seeking since the dawn of time is to experience greater happiness and to avoid suffering.”

 Sounds kinda simple, doesn’t it?
 And yet it holds tremendous wisdom.
 Simply stated, it’s only the details that can seem complex.

 Training Principle Number Two: How can we find happiness and success in our training?
 Again, it’s simple.
 It’s only the details that aren’t always easy.
 All we have to do to stay happy is just do whatever expands the strength and range of the five instruments with which we train: the health and energy of the body; the love and kindness of the heart; the strength and high purpose of the will; the clarity and cheerful concentration of the mind; and do nothing that might risk closing us off from the joyful rays of the soul.

 Training Principle Number Three: How can we truly know what will expand the power and range of these five instruments with which we interact in our training?

 This is the difficult part.
 It’s not complicated, it just requires a lot of focused attention and disciplined application.

 Our guiding principle in all training should be: Has it worked for others?
 And how does it work for me?
 Every athlete is unique.
-The same principles of good training apply to all of us without exception, but the details will be very different from one person to the next.
+The same principles of good training apply to us all without exception, but the details will be very different from one person to the next.

 A well-tempered, well-paced workout of just the right duration will have happy results.
-We’ll feel happy and the body will recover quickly, without risk of an over-long downtime or illness that will set our training back.
+We’ll feel happy and the body will recover quickly, without risk of an over-long down-time or illness that will set back our training.